 Direct Budget Components

 Tuition and Fees will be determined based on the exact cost of the program (Undergraduate/Graduate) in which you are enrolled, and the credit hours you are taking in a single semester.
-The enrollment hours default to 12 hours for an undergraduate student and 6 hours for a graduate student until you are officially enrolled.

 Room and Board will be determined according to information received from your FAFSA and your home campus.
 Room and board rates are based on a survey of apartments, dorms, meal plans and food expenses located in the vicinity of your home campus.
 Students may be ineligible for the Room component of Student Budget if you receive a military housing stipend or are independent and live at home.
 You will be ineligible for both a Room and Board component if you are enrolled less than half-time (6 hours for undergraduates and 5 hours for graduates) or if you are currently incarcerated.